Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Abstract

 \section{Abstract}

-Software developed on public platforms is a source of data that can be used to make predictions about those projects.
-While the activity of a single developer may be random and hard to predict, when large groups of developers work together on software projects, the resulting behavior can be predicted with good accuracy.
+Software developed on public platform is a source of data that can be used to make predictions about those projects.
+While the individual developing activity may be random and hard to predict, the developing behavior on project level can be predicted with good accuracy when large groups of developers work together on software projects.

-To demonstrate this, we use 78,455 months of data from 1,628 GitHub projects to make various predictions about the current status of those projects (as of April 2020).
+To demonstrate this, we use 64,181 months of data from 1,159 GitHub projects to make various predictions about the recent status of those projects (as of April 2020).
 We find that traditional estimation algorithms make many mistakes.
-Algorithms like $k$-nearest neighbors (KNN), support vector regression (SVR), random forest (RFT), linear regression (LNR), and regression trees (CART) have high error rates (usually more than 50\% wrong, sometimes over 130\% wrong, median values).
-But that error rate can be greatly reduced using the DECART hyperparameter optimization.
-DECART is a differential evolution (DE) algorithm that tunes the CART data mining system to the particular details of a specific project.
+Algorithms like $k$-nearest neighbors (KNN), support vector regression (SVR), random forest (RFT), linear regression (LNR), and regression trees (CART) have high error rates.
+But that error rate can be greatly reduced using hyperparameter optimization.

-To the best of our knowledge, this is the largest study yet conducted, using the most recent data, for predicting multiple health indicators of open-source projects.
-Further, due to our use of hyperparameter optimization, the median predicting error of our predictions usually less than 10\% which is much smaller than the errors seen in related work.
+To the best of our knowledge, this is the largest study yet conducted, using recent data for predicting multiple health indicators of open-source projects.

-Our results are a compelling argument for open-sourced development.
-Companies that only build in-house proprietary products may be cutting themselves off from the information needed to reason about those projects.

 \keywords{Hyperparameter Optimization \and Project Health \and Machine Learning}